Multiplicity as a Personal Brand Strategy

 Multifaceted Is Not Messy

-But range is not the enemy of clarity.
+But range was never the enemy of clarity.

 Lack of perspective is.